-Today’s Ukraine is the second largest country in Europe, Russia with the area of 17,098,242 km2 is the first in the ranking.
+Today's Ukraine is the second-largest country in Europe, Russia with an area of 17,098,242 km2 is the first in the ranking.
 Ukraine covers an area of 603,700 km2 and it’s the 6th most densely populated country in Europe.
-The number of current inhabitants (42.22 million people) indicates unfavorable demographic situation as in 1993 Ukraine was inhabited by as many as 52.2 million people.
+The number of current inhabitants (42.22 million people) indicates an unfavorable demographic situation as in 1993 Ukraine was inhabited by as many as 52.2 million people.

 The e-commerce market in Ukraine